griff0417/ExpressAngularSeed/README.md

    - express-server (to run the express server with Grunt)

-This seed project is fully setup with the backend service, API, and client-side app and is built out as a basic blog site to provide an example of use.
+This seed project is fully setup with the backend service, API, and client-side Angular app and is built out as a basic blog site to provide an example of use.
+For the seed with the blog example, use the master branch of this repository.
+If you wish to start without the blog example, use the NoExample branch of this repository.

 ### Setup Instructions
 1. Make sure NodeJS is installed.